Fillllo/test2/frontend/README.md

 errors.
 The backend accepts the values in `yyyy-MM-dd'T'HH:mm` format with optional seconds.

-When submitting new events the values from the `datetime-local` fields are converted to ISO strings before being sent to the API so they never end up `null`.
+The add event dialog uses Vuetify's `VDateInput` component for the start and end fields.
+The selected values are converted to ISO strings before being sent to the API so they never end up `null`.